PurpleKingdomGames/indigo-website/indigodocs/topics/assets.md

 There are three types of assets that Indigo understands how to load and make available:

-1. Images - which can be JPEG or PNG format (others may work but are untested) - max size of 4k i.e. 4096 x 4096.
+1. Images - which can be JPEG or PNG format (others may work but are untested) - max size of 4096 x 4096.
 2. Text - Any plain text format be it prose, yaml, json or xml.
 Indigo does not understand the text format, it just loads the text and makes it available.
 3. Sound - Any browser supported audio format